Eight Daoist Immortals

 A few decades later, he was once again invited to Chang’an palace by musician Emperor Tang Minghuang, this time he accepted the invitation and went to coach the royal couple in Daoist cultivation skills and stage performing arts.

 After a few years, he got bored of the palace so pretended to be gravely ill and returned to the deep mountain where he was spotted from time to time sitting on a donkey backwards sauntering around.

 People believed he used this strange riding mode to show the world the way to go forward is to defy the convention and habits, like trees growing by defying the gravity.

-Thus he sands for yang-wood in Five Agents and ☳ (震) in Eight Trigrams.
+Thus he stands for yang-wood in Five Agents and ☳ (震) in Eight Trigrams.

 Lu Dongbin (吕洞宾)